Living layout

 Marimo Moss Balls are not true moss, they are spherical colonies of filamentous algae that grow naturally in sub-alpine lakes.
 In aquariums they provide surface area for beneficial bacteria and microorganisms, and are a popular, low-maintenance décor element.

-Easy plants — medium or higher light
+Easy — medium or higher light

 Amazon Sword